bs021558/spotify-songs-data-processing/README.md

 3. Remove commas in data

-    “spotify_songs.csv” has values containing commas(,) in itself.
+    “spotify_songs.csv” has values containing commas(,) in itselves.
 However, when Redshift handles it as “external table” in S3 bucket, I could not find the way to pass the commas in double quotation using delimiter.
 I’ve tried to use openCSVSerde but another problem had happened with “\”.
 So I decided to simply remove them.

     ```python
     df = df.applymap(lambda x: str(x).replace(',', ''))